wisphill/wisphill.github.io/collections/_aws_vpc/Egress-only Gateway.md

+---
+description: Egress only gateway is the gateway that allows traffic from services that's assigned with ipv6 address to connect to the public internet but prevents access from outside to VPC.
+layout: post
+---

 #egress-only #aws #gateway

 Egress only gateway is the gateway that allows traffic from services that's assigned with ipv6 address to connect to the public internet but prevents access from outside to VPC.